nasa/cumulus/docs/workflows/input_output.md

 In order to make use of this configuration, a Lambda layer can be uploaded to your account.
 Due to platform restrictions, Core cannot currently support sharable public layers, however you can support deploying the appropriate version from [the release page](https://github.com/nasa/cumulus-message-adapter/releases) via the AWS [Layers Interface](https://console.aws.amazon.com/lambda/home?region=us-east-1#/layers), *or* the provided CMA [Terraform](https://www.terraform.io/) module located at [tf-modules/cumulus-message-adapter](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus-message-adapter).

-Once you've deployed the layer, include the CMA in the configured lambda layers:
+Once you've deployed the layer, include the CMA in the configured Lambda layers:

 ```yaml
     DiscoverPdrs: